Sell This Investment Grade Income CEF Now

 (Source: Legg Mason)

-Unfortunately, while the underlying securities may be "attractively priced", the fund itself is now!
+Unfortunately, while the underlying securities may be "attractively priced," the fund itself is now!
 PAI's current premium of +10% is at a 5-year high.

 (Source: CEFConnect)

 Going back to inception, only during a brief period in 2009 did the fund's premium exceed 10%.
-An unusually high premium for an investment grade fund might be understood during the immediate recovery period after the financial crisis...but why now?
+An unusually high premium for an investment grade fund might be understood during the immediate recovery period after the financial crisis... but why now?
 I can't think of a fundamental reason why someone would pay $1.10 for a dollar of investment grade debt.

 PAI's allocation is over 90% in corporate bonds.

 The premium of PAI is 3rd-highest out of the 15 CEFs in the "investment grade" category of CEFConnect.
-But I don't consider PCN (PCN) and PTY (PTY) to be traditional investment grade income CEFs, so not counting those two funds PAI has the highest premium in the peer group.
+But I don't consider PIMCO Corporate&Income Strategy Fund (PCN) and PIMCO Corporate&Income Opportunity Fund (PTY) to be traditional investment grade income CEFs; so not counting those two funds, PAI has the highest premium in the peer group.

 (Source: Stanford Chemist, CEFConnect)